psipred/psipred_react/README.md

 # Adding services to PSIPRED web server

-1. First modify the page in `index.js` under `class DisplayArea`.
+1. First modify the page in `interface/psipred_site.js` under `class DisplayArea`.
 Add any new state variables for (sidebar items) to the constructor `this.state` (line 35) if you think you'll need them.
-Mostly you should be fine with what is already there.
+Mostly it'll be things for any advanced config but you should be fine with what is already there.
 You will also need to update the `handleReset` and `handleResubmit` functions to reinitialise any of these new state variables.
 Add your job names to `seq_job_names` or `struct_job_names`.
 If your new job produces files types not covered by previous jobs then add file globs for your new job by updating `results_map` in `this.state` in the `DisplayArea` class. `analyses` in `this.state` controls which jobs are alread have a check mark in the form on page load.
 Must be of the form `'[ALGORITHM]_job'` and must match what the job is called over the backend API.

 2. In `mainform.js` add the algorithm to HTML table in either the `SeqForm` or `StructForm` class.
 Copy an existing check box and edit as needed.
 Both the input `name` and `value` must be of the form `'[ALGORITHM]_job'` and must match what the job is called over the backend API.
 Ensure `onChange` and `checked` are correct.